 Chelsia Moraes is an agronomist with an M.Sc. in Management and Conservation of Tropical Forests and Biodiversity.
 Chelsia is a Research Assistant in the Environment for Development Central America since October 2013 and works for the "Water for human consumption, communities and climate change: expected impacts and adaptation in Central America" Project.

 Helena Cardenas is currently enrolled in the Ph.D. program at the Department of Urban and Regional Planning, University of North Carolina, Chapel Hill, with specialization on Economic Development.
-She received her M.Sc. degree on Environmental and Natural Resource Economics from the University of Concepcion, Chile.
+She received her M.Sc. degree on Environmental and Natural Resource Economics from the University of Concepcion, Chile, and her MA in International Economics from Brandeis University, Massachusetts.

 Bárbara is a Spaniard specialist in forestry.
 She holds a M.Sc. in Sustainable Management of Forest Resources from the University of Valladolid, Spain, and has engineering background.
 She has experience supporting research in different topics as social adaptive capacity to climate change, and forest dynamic and functioning in climate change context.